 Your orders are simple, comrade: Do anything you can to slow the enemy down.
 There are a number of pumping stations that should be destroyed.
-Engineer sabotage units should be deployed at locations marked "A" on your map, and left alone to set up explosives; they can then blow these stations sky high.
+Engineer sabotage units should be deployed at locations marked "A" on your map, and left to set up explosives; they can then blow these stations sky high.

 Intelligence reports that to the rear, Chechen forces are preparing an insurgency, supported by German agents.
 So, vigilance is strongly advised, comrade.

 To possibly earn our leader’s special commendation, destroy all of the pumping stations and eliminate as many enemy tanks as possible.
-That is all.
+That is all, comrade.